MuindiStephen/MuindiStephen/README.md

 ### Hi there 👋
 My name is Stephen Muindi and Am a Developer

--🌱 I’m currently learning WEB DEVELOPMENT and Python and
+-🌱 I’m currently learning WEB DEVELOPMENT and Python.
 -🔭 I’m currently working on Web Application Projects and Python projects

 <!--